-- nome\breve ("short name", string): the contest's short name, used for internal reference (and exposed in the URLs); it has to match the name of the directory that serves as contest root. - nome ("name", string): the contest's name (description), shown to contestants in the web interface. - problemi ("tasks", list of strings): a list of the tasks belonging to this contest; for each of these strings, say task\name, there must be a file named task\name.yaml in the contest directory and a directory called task\name, used to extract information about that task; the order in this list will be the order of the tasks in the web interface. - utenti ("users", list of associative arrays): each of the elements of the list describes one user of the contest; the exact structure of the record is described below.
+- name (string; also accepted: nome\breve): the contest's short name, used for internal reference (and exposed in the URLs); it has to match the name of the directory that serves as contest root. - description (string; also accepted: nome): the contest's name (description), shown to contestants in the web interface. - tasks (list of strings; also accepted: problemi): a list of the tasks belonging to this contest; for each of these strings, say task\name, there must be a directory called task\name in the contest directory, with content as described below; the order in this list will be the order of the tasks in the web interface. - users (list of associative arrays; also accepted: utenti): each of the elements of the list describes one user of the contest; the exact structure of the record is described below. - token\mode: the token mode for the contest, as in Feedback and tokens; it can be disabled, infinite or finite; if this is not specified, the loader will try to infer it from the remaining token parameters (in order to retain compatibility with the past), but you are not advised to rely on this behavior.